Bless This House (British TV series): Production

-The show was produced and directed by William G. Stewart, later the host of Channel 4’s 15 to 1 gameshow, and had theme music written by Geoff Love.
+The show was produced and directed by William G. Stewart, later the host of Channel 4’s 15 to 1 game show, and had theme music written by Geoff Love.
 A comic strip version was also produced, written by Angus Allan and printed in TV comic Look-in.
 The first seven episodes were made in black-and-white due to the ITV colour strike.
-Every episode was recorded in Studio 1 at the Thames Television studios based in Teddington.
+Every episode was recorded in Studio 1 at Thames Television's Teddington Studios.

-The series ended abruptly on 22 April 1976, when just four days after broadcast of the 13th and final episode of the sixth series, Sid James collapsed on stage at the Sunderland Empire Theatre during a performance of The Mating Season after failing to respond to a cue.
+The series ended in 1976.
+Four days after the broadcast of the final episode of the sixth series, Sid James collapsed on stage at the Sunderland Empire Theatre during a performance of The Mating Season after failing to respond to a cue.
 James had suffered a heart attack and later died on the way to the hospital.
+He was 62 years old.

-At the time of James's death, plans were in place for a seventh and eighth series of the show and a second feature film.
+At the time of James's death, plans were already in place for a seventh and eighth series of the show, and a second feature film.
 Ironically, James had told his co-star Diana Coupland, "it's such fun and so successful, we'll still be working on Bless This House till one of us kicks the bucket."